flutter/codelabs/dartpad_codelabs/src/getting_started_with_slivers/step_01/instructions.md

 You have already used a sliver somewhere in your Flutter application.
 Most often, slivers are wrapped in convenience classes such as these.
 This is because slivers use a different layout protocol from most other widgets in the Flutter framework.
-We'll dicsuss this later in the workshop.
+We'll discuss this later in the workshop.
 For now, let's take a tour of our starter code.

 ## A Simple Scrolling UI